December 24, 2023

 Snazzy Jazzy Christmas Jazz You've Never Heard!
 Vol. II

 Rahsaan Roland Kirk's "We Free Kings" is a well known track amongst the jazz aficionados.
 If you like stride, then you'll probably enjoy Butch Thompson's "Deck the Halls."
 Brad Mehldau's "Christmas Time Is Here" is imo, the highlight from the set.
-I absolutely love this rendition of the Vince Guaraldi/Charlie Brown classic.
+I absolutely love his rendition of the Vince Guaraldi/Charlie Brown classic.

 One of my all-time favorite Christmas carols is "Silent Night".
 I prefer the renditions to be more serene and subtly melancholic.
 Fabrizio Bosso Quartet's "Silent Night" is quite the opposite and it works.
 It's jazzy, funky, and a worthwhile addition to the mix.
 Anyway, all the tracks are good.
 Enjoy!